codex-academy/cupcake-cart/readme.md

 * Select the repos checkbox
 * Click on Generate Personal Access token

+Store the token in a file some where for future use.

 After this your page should be available online...

-Get the URL in your GitHub repository under Settings -> Pages
+Get the URL in your GitHub repository under Settings -> Pages to get the URL to use.

+You will need to enter `cupcake.html` to the end of the URL.

 ## Add an index.html file